 - 1. Remove the blower access panel. - 2.
-Install a grommet or strain relief in the 9/16" hole on the right side of the air handler casing to protect the thermostat wire cable.
-There is another hole on the air handler top cover that can be used.
-The plate with the 4 screws on the right side of the air handler can be moved to the top cover and the knockout plate in the top cover can be moved to the right side. - 3.
-Strip $\frac{1}{2}$ " of the insulation on the end of each wire. - 4.
+Remove the control box cover. - 3.
+Install a grommet or a strain relief in the 9/16" diameter hole on the top and the right side of the air handler casing to protect the thermostat wire cable. - 4.
+Strip 1⁄2" of the insulation on the end of each wire. - 5.
 Insert the wire cable from the thermostat thru the 9/16" hole into the control box and place the thermostat wire cable next to the low voltage pigtails.
-Secure the thermostat wire cable with a strain relief to prevent wire connections from being pulled apart. - Connect the Red (24 VAC) supply wire from the thermostat to the Red low voltage pigtail wire on the air handler.
-Fasten the wires together securely with a wire nut.. - 6.
+Secure the thermostat wire cable with a strain relief to prevent wire connections from being pulled apart. - 6.
+Connect the Red (24 VAC) supply wire from the thermostat to the Red low voltage pigtail wire on the air handler.
+Fasten the wires together securely with a wire nut.
+If the outdoor unit has a red wire or "R" terminal then connect the red wire from the outdoor unit with the Red thermostat wire from the second cable and connect this red wire to the "RC" terminal on the thermostat.
+Fasten the wires together securely with a wire nut. - 7.
 Connect the White (first stage heating) wire from the thermostat to the White low voltage pigtail wire on the air handler and the White wire from the "E" terminal on the outdoor unit.
-Fasten the three wires together securely with a wire nut. - 7.
-Connect the Green (indoor fan) wire from the thermostat to the Green low voltage pigtail wire on the air handler and securely fasten the two wires together with a wire nut. - 8.
+Fasten the three wires together securely with a wire nut. - 8.
+Connect the Green (indoor fan) wire from the thermostat to the Green low voltage pigtail wire on the air handler and securely fasten the two wires together with a wire nut. - 9.
 Connect the Red wire from the "Y" terminal on the outdoor unit.
-Fasten the three wires together securely with a wire nut. - 9.
-Connect the Brown (24 VAC Common) wire from the thermostat with the yellow low voltage pigtail wire on the air handler and with the brown (Common) wire from the
+Fasten the three wires together securely with a wire nut. - 10.
+Connect the brown (24 VAC Common) wire from the thermostat with the yellow low voltage pigtail wire on the air handler and with the brown (Common) wire from the

-"C" terminal on the outdoor unit.
-Fasten the three wires together securely with a wire nut.

-- 10. Connect the Orange (Reversing Valve Solenoid) wire from the thermostat with the Orange wire from the "O" terminal on the condenser unit.
-Fasten the two wires together securely with a wire nut. - 11.
-If the air handler has two stage heat connect the Black (2nd stage heating) thermostat wire to the black low voltage pigtail wire and secure with a wire nut. - 12.
-If a two stage outdoor unit is used then connect the "Y2" wire from the outdoor unit to the black wires and secure with a wire nut. - NOTE: If single stage thermostat is used on a two stage air handler connect the black and the white air handler pigtail wires together; then connect the thermostat white wire to the black and white air handler pigtail wires.
-Secure all three wires with a wire nut.
+- "C" terminal on the outdoor unit.
+Fasten the three wires together securely with a wire nut. - 11.
+Connect the Orange (Reversing Valve Solenoid) wire from the thermostat with the Orange wire from the "O" terminal on the condenser unit.
+Fasten the two wires together securely with a wire nut. - 12.
+Connect the Black (2nd stage heating) thermostat wire to the black low voltage pigtail wire and secure with a wire nut. - 13.
+If a two stage outdoor unit is used then connect the "W2" wire from the outdoor unit to the black wires discussed in step 12 and secure with a wire nut. - NOTE: If single stage thermostat is used on a two stage air handler connect the black and the white air handler pigtail wires together; then, secure all three wires with a wire nut.

-SECTION XI: MOTOR, BLOWER AND AIR HANDLER STARTUP
+SECTION X: MOTOR, BLOWER AND AIR HANDLER STARTUP